Skip to content

 Info

-If you want to deploy an specific version of OpenVidu Elastic, replace latest with the version you want to deploy.
-For example, to deploy version 3.0.0, use the following URL:
+If you want to deploy a specific version of OpenVidu High Availability, replace latest with the version you want to deploy.
+For example, to deploy version 3.4.0, use the following URL:

 This is how the architecture of the deployment looks: